hgarza910/Top_grossing_movies_proj/README.md

 To gather additional information about the top grossing movies, I made use of the PyMovieDb API.
 Using the Id's of the movies collected from BoxOfficeMojo I was able to retrieve deatials from IMDB such as Descriptions, Ratings, Keywords, Genres and Film Crew.
 This provided a more detailed dataset on each movie.
 ![](Images/imdb_df.png)
 ### Data Processing and Cleaning
 The collected data was organized and cleaned using the Pandas library in Python.
-The cleaning process involved handling missing values, removing duplicates and stadardizing formats.
+The cleaning process involved handling missing values, removing duplicates and standardizing formats.
 * Gross Earnings - Converted into numeric values.
 * Ratings - Converted into numeric values.
 * Genres - Removed unnecessary string values and seperated into 3 seperate values.
 * Release - Removed unnecessary string values and converted into Datetime format.
 * Keywords - Removed unnecessary string values.
 * Runtime - Removed unnecessary string values.
-* Actors - Removed unnecessary string values and seperated int0 3 seperate values.
+* Actors - Removed unnecessary string values and seperated into 3 seperate values.
 * Directors - Removed unnecessary string values and seperated into 3 seperate values.
 * Creators - Removed unnecessary string values and seperated into 3 seperate values.
 ![](Images/top_grossing_cleaned_df.png)